CumulusNetworks/DUE/docs/manpage-due-1.md

  Example: look at /proc and the password file in a container:
           ./due --run --command "ls -lrt /proc"  \; "cat /etc/passwd"

+--debug
+:	Sets defaults of --username root --userid 0 and the --any option to show images that were not created by DUE.
+Helpful for internal debug if image creation dies running internal configuration scripts.

 --home-dir [host path]
 :   Absolute path to a directory to use as the home directory when the user logs in.
 Defaults to the user's home directory unless overridden